weaveworks-guides/weave-net-legacy/weave-cloud-microservices/trouble-shooting-dashboard.md

 ###Verify the App in Weave Cloud

-Next, you'll verify the app in Weave Cloud to see that everything deployed correctly and that all services are behaving as they should.
-We'll do this first on your laptop and then also view the pods as they are deploying right in verify it again after you've deployed the same app to Kubernetes in Digital Ocean.
+Next, verify the deployed app using Weave Cloud and check that everything deployed correctly and that all services are behaving as they should.
+You will verify the app first on your laptop.
+Then you'll use Weave Cloud to view the Kubernetes pods as they get deployed, and again to verify the Sock Shop after it gets deployed to Kubernetes in Digital Ocean.

-To verify that everything installed correctly on your laptop sign up for Weave Cloud:
+To check that everything installed correctly on your laptop, first sign up for Weave Cloud:

 1. Go to <a href="https://cloud.weave.works" target="_blank"> Weave Cloud </a>
 2. Sign up using either a Github, or Google account or use an email address.